MonikashreeK/Customer_shopping_trend/README.md

 # Customer_shopping_trend
-Data analysis of Customer and their shopping trend using Pyhton, SQL and Power BI.
+Data analysis of Customer and their shopping trend using Python, SQL and Power BI.

 Data Analytics Project